macos_system_administrator

 Return to macOS Admin (macOS Management), macOS security, Homebrew, PowerShell on macOS, Bash on macOS, macOS Automation, macOS DevOps (MacOps), macOS Networking, macOS Storage, FreeBSD Admin, CloudOps (Cloud Management), Kubernetes Admin, Container Admin, Cloud Admin (AWS Admin, Azure Admin, GCP Admin), SysAdmin, Linux Admin (Linux Management), ServerAdmin, NetAdmin (Network management)

-- Snippet from Wikipedia: MacOS
+Snippet from Wikipedia: MacOS

-macOS, previously OS X and originally Mac OS X, is a Unix-based operating system developed and marketed by Apple since 2001.
+macOS (previously OS X and originally Mac OS X) is a Unix-based operating system developed and marketed by Apple Inc. since 2001.
 It is the current operating system for Apple's Mac computers.
 Within the market of desktop and laptop computers, it is the second most widely used desktop OS, after Microsoft Windows and ahead of all Linux distributions, including ChromeOS and SteamOS.
 As of 2024, the most recent release of macOS is macOS 15 Sequoia, the 21st major version of macOS.

 Mac OS X succeeded the classic Mac OS, the primary Macintosh operating system from 1984 to 2001.
 Its underlying architecture came from NeXT's NeXTSTEP, as a result of Apple's acquisition of NeXT, which also brought Steve Jobs back to Apple.
 The first desktop version, Mac OS X 10.0, was released on March 24, 2001.
 Mac OS X Leopard and all later versions of macOS, other than OS X Lion, are UNIX 03 certified.
-The derivatives of macOS are Apple's other operating systems: iOS, iPadOS, watchOS, tvOS, audioOS and visionOS. macOS has supported three major processor architectures: originally PowerPC-based Macs in 1999; Intel Core-based Macs from 2006; and self-designed 64-bit Arm Apple M series Macs since 2020.
+Each of Apple's other contemporary operating systems, including iOS, iPadOS, watchOS, tvOS, audioOS and visionOS, are derivatives of macOS.
+Throughout its history, macOS has supported three major processor architectures: the initial version supported PowerPC-based Macs only, with support for Intel-based Macs beginning with OS X Tiger 10.4.4 and support for ARM-based Apple silicon Macs beginning with macOS Big Sur.
+Support for PowerPC-based Macs was dropped with OS X Snow Leopard, and it was announced at the 2025 Worldwide Developers Conference that macOS Tahoe will be the last to support Intel-based Macs.

-A prominent part of macOS's original brand identity was the use of Roman numeral X, pronounced "ten", as well as code naming each release after species of big cats, and later, places within California.
+A prominent part of macOS's original brand identity was the use of the Roman numeral X, pronounced "ten", as well as code naming each release after species of big cats, and later, places within California.
 Apple shortened the name to "OS X" in 2011 and then changed it to "macOS" in 2016 to align with the branding of Apple's other operating systems.
 In 2020, macOS Big Sur was presented as version 11—a marked departure after 16 releases of macOS 10—but the naming convention continued to reference places within California.
 In 2025, Apple unified the version number across all of its products to align with the year after their WWDC announcement, so the release announced at the 2025 WWDC, macOS Tahoe, is macOS 26.